Javascript Menu by Deluxe-Menu.com

 Contest Introduction

-The Oceania DX contest is Oceania's only international style contest where contacts with stations all over the globe are able to participate.
+The OCDX contest is Oceania's only international style contest where contacts with stations all over the globe are able to participate.

-The contest runs over two weekends in October and has SSB, CW and SWL categories.
-Checkout the rules and find one to enjoy.
+The contest runs over the first two full weekends in October and has SSB, CW and SWL categories.
+Go to the contest web site for more information.

 Link